B2B Social Media Strategies for Marketers

 This explains why short-term conversion metrics are misleading.
 A prospect might consume your CEO's LinkedIn content for 18 months before entering a buying cycle.
 When they do, you want to be the first brand they think of—not one of ten vendors they find through a Google search.

 LLMs like ChatGPT and Claude have expanded the dark funnel further.
-Buyers increasingly use AI chatbots as private advisors, asking "Which HubSpot agency should I use in London?" and receiving recommendations that leave zero click paths or attribution signals.
-This is why answer engine optimisation matters—you need to be cited when AI answers these questions.
+Buyers increasingly use AI chatbots as private advisors, asking questions and receiving recommendations that leave zero click paths or attribution signals.
+Your social analytics are capturing only 16% of actual social influence—the vast majority is invisible.

 Self-Reported Attribution: The Essential Fix

-The solution is straightforward: add "How did you hear about us?" as an open-text field on your lead forms.
+Add "How did you hear about us?" as an open-text field on your lead forms.
 Not a dropdown (which constrains answers to your assumptions), but a free-text field that captures actual discovery paths.
+This single change addresses the fundamental attribution problem that's plagued marketing for a decade.

 You'll find entries like "saw your CEO's post on LinkedIn," "my colleague shared an article in Slack," or "ChatGPT recommended you."
 This qualitative data often contradicts what your analytics shows—and it's more accurate for understanding real influence.